Beaverdam Creek Wildlife Management Area

 Visitors enjoy hunting, fishing, horseback riding, boating, hiking and wildlife viewing.
 There are no formal trails, but the unpaved roads invite exploration.
 A boat ramp, located on the east side of the river at the end of Harry Donar Road, provides access to the Apalachicola River.

 Beaverdam Creek WMA is open for public use year-round.
-Vehicles may be driven on Harry Donar Road year-round; however, the road that extends about one-half mile south from the boat ramp at the end of Harry Donar Road is only open during hunting seasons (view Hunting Regulations brochure).
+Vehicles may be driven on Harry Donar Road year-round; however, the road that extends about one-half mile south from the boat ramp at the end of Harry Donar Road is only open during hunting seasons (view regulations summary brochure).
 Visitors may enter the area from Harry Donar Road or the Apalachicola River.

 Dogs are permitted, but must be kept under physical restraint at all times.
-Regulations regarding hunting dogs can be found in the Hunting Regulations brochure.
+Regulations regarding hunting dogs can be found in the regulations summary brochure.

 Abide by all state safety regulations for an enjoyable visit.